Updated May 25th, 2020

 I am the author of three books: One is Work the System: The Simple Mechanics of Making More and Working Less.
 Published in 2008 and now headed for it’s 4th edition (to be published this Fall), it’s a business book best-seller with close to two million copies downloaded worldwide.
 It provides a blueprint for success for owners of small and medium-sized businesses and is the basis of our consulting business, described above .
 See www.workthesystem.com.
 Find the book in bookstores and online or you can download it for free in text or audio from the website.

 I’ve spent my life working in the trenches of the real world, and learned that solutions to problems are usually simple.
 Truth is, I’ve found that many times a quick “no” is the very best simple solution…e.g. no to growth of government, no to breaking the law, no to wasting money, and on and on…

 I began flirting with politics in 2010, ultimately running for U.S. Senate in 2016 where I narrowly lost in the Primary race.
 Just before that loss, having watched fellow CEO Donald Trump present an exciting vision of a revitalized America, I “climbed on board” and publicly endorsed him in April of that year.
-Now, a whole three years later, I remain the single Oregon political figure who has publicly endorsed Donald Trump.
+Now, four years later, I remain the single Oregon political figure who has publicly endorsed Donald Trump.

 I completely “get” President Trump and his passionate inner drive to do-what-must-be done, no matter the obstacles.
 I have not wavered in my support.
 I do not equivocate on this, and neither should you…

 Diana feels the same way.